How to Learn Game Coding (For Kids)

 I try to write code in a way that is easy for me to understand when I come back to it later.
 Sometimes it’s not easy to figure out what code does, even if I wrote it myself!

 Writing code is kind of like writing in English.
-You want to write things in a way that is easy to understand.
+You want to write it in a way that is easy to read and understand.

 There is no one programming language that is the best.
 I use the languages that let me build the ideas that I have.